estebantechdev/dev-environment-setup/Steps to add an animated GIF to a GitHub repository.md

 ## Add the file to the README file

-To know the dimensions of teh gif file:
+To know the dimensions of the gif file:

 RIGHT CLICK on the gif file, select Properties, go to Image.